thirdplacemaking/thirdplacemaking.com/content/about/index.en.md

 who:
   title: Who we are
   subtitle: We are a community of Third Place Makers
-  text: The founders of Third Place Making have conducted in-depth research on the
-    functioning, capabilities and impacts of third-places around the world.
-We did not invent third-places, but we are recognized for our publications and contributions to many emblematic third places and structuring networks – both grassroots and institutional.
-We are based in Geneva, and virtually everywhere else in the world.
+  text: |-
+    We are pioneers in the field of third places and have contributed to many emblematic third places and structuring networks.
+We are well recognised for conducting influential research on the capacities, functions and impacts of third places around the world.
+We are also renowned for our public statements and interventions in defence of third places.

+    Third Place Making Foundation brings together people and communities who work to secure the fundamental rights related to third places worldwide.

+    Based in Geneva, Switzerland, the Foundation embodies the spirit of the International Geneva, to build a safer, more prosperous and more just world.
   makers:
     title: Third Place Makers
     list: